In partnership with The CRANE Database, CLAPA is pleased to publish the findings of their 2021 summary report for patients, parents and carers below.

 - The care they have received, and

-- how well they are getting on in terms of their overall growth, their speech, their dental health, their facial growth, and their psychological wellbeing.
+- how well they are getting on in terms of their overall growth, speech, dental health, facial growth, and psychological wellbeing.

 We do not use any information in our reports that could identify patients or their families.